Sheeffry Hills

 Points of Interest

-• Carrowkennedy Ambush Memorial – Accessible via a short detour from the eastern side of the hills, this modest monument marks the 1921 IRA ambush.
+• Carrowkennedy Ambush Memorial – Accessible via a short detour from the eastern side of the hills, this modest monument marks the 1921 IRA ambush and serves as a reminder of the area’s role in the struggle for independence.

 Maps and Guides